 - Numeric (

-- AutoML training is done on a single node; thus the training dataset must fit into the memory of a single worker node.
+With Databricks Runtime 9.0 ML and below, AutoML training uses the full training dataset on a single node.
+The training dataset must fit into the memory of a single worker node.
 If you run into out-of-memory issues, try using a worker node with more memory.
 See Create a cluster.